 If you’re looking for more information about what damages you might be able to recover after a car accident, you’re in the right place.
 Our team at Jensen Phelan Law Firm is dedicated to supporting clients and winning them the compensation they deserve, and we may be able to assist you as well.
 Please continue reading for our complete breakdown of what types of damages you may be able to recover following a car accident.

 Car accidents can result in serious hardships, such as thousands of dollars in medical bills, weeks of lost wages, extensive vehicle repairs, and serious physical and psychological pain.
 Under Arizona’s fault insurance laws, you can collect three types of damages in your claim: economic, non-economic, and punitive.

-- Complex liability: If you cannot clearly prove the other driver’s liability, your settlement may be at risk.
-Insurance companies will deny your claim if they believe you are at fault, and Arizona’s comparative negligence laws will reduce your award by the percentage of liability you share.
+If you cannot clearly prove the other driver’s fault, your settlement value is at risk.
+Insurance companies will definitely deny your claim if they believe you are at fault, and Arizona’s comparative negligence laws will reduce your award by the percentage of liability you share.

+When filing a car accident claim, it is important to find your optimal path toward maximum compensation.
+Our team at Jensen Phelan Law Firm may be able to represent your claim and help you achieve the settlement you need to recover.
 Your lawyer will have the ability to evaluate your claim and produce an estimated settlement based on several factors, such as the input of expert witnesses, your long-term care needs, and the pain and suffering you experienced.